ministryofjustice/service_assessments/phases/v1/alpha.md

 Service Manager able to:

-* show that the security of the service is owned by the team under the service manager and that there has been proportionate external validation
+* Show that the security of the service is owned by the team under the service manager and that there has been proportionate external validation
-* explain who they have engaged with
+* Explain who they have engaged with
-* confirm who the SIRO, Information Asset Owner and Accreditor are for the project
+* Confirm who the SIRO, Information Asset Owner and Accreditor are for the project
-* explain what the risk appetite is for the project
+* Explain what the risk appetite is for the project
-* explain the architecture of the service and why they have chosen it
+* Explain the architecture of the service and why they have chosen it
-* confirm they have done a risk assessment and explain who has signed off the risks
+* Confirm they have done a risk assessment and explain who has signed off the risks
-* explain the level of security of and why it was chosen
+* Explain the level of security of and why it was chosen
-* confirm service assessed against RSDOPS to identify the risks and the extent to which the service needs to know that users are who they say they are
+* Confirm service assessed against RSDOPS to identify the risks and the extent to which the service needs to know that users are who they say they are
-* identified if the service needs to use identity assurance and if so what type/level.
+* Identified if the service needs to use identity assurance and if so what type/level.

 ### 4